 A prime example of value-based pricing is business-class airline tickets.
 Business-class tickets offer significant value for a segment of customers—added comfort, early-boarding, meal service, arriving at destination well-rested (perceived as especially valuable on long-flights)—and airlines price these tickets accordingly.

-Pros and Cons of The Three Main Pricing Strategies
+The Pros and Cons of Cost-Based Pricing & Other Pricing Strategies

 Now that we’ve reviewed the three most used pricing strategies let’s outline the benefits and drawbacks of each in more detail.